DBInstance

 boolean

-A value that indicates whether to enable mapping of Amazon Web Services Identity
+Specifies whether to enable mapping of Amazon Web Services Identity and Access

-and Access Management (IAM) accounts to database accounts.
-By default, mapping
+Management (IAM) accounts to database accounts.
+By default, mapping isn’t

 For more information, see IAM Database Authentication for MySQL and PostgreSQL